Some wear the shells of other animals...

 Some grow their own shells from sea sponges...

-When you hear the word "crab", you might think of something rather stereotypical - a flattened crustacean with two pincers and six legs that scuttles around on the beach - but we're here to show you that there's plenty more crab diversity than you may realise.
+When you hear the word "crab", you might think of something rather stereotypical - a flattened crustacean with two pincers and six legs that scuttles around on the beach - but we're here to show you that there's plenty more diversity to this understated group of #OceanSuperheroes than you may realise.

 Crabs belong to a group of animals called "decapods", literally ten-legged crustaceans which include other ocean dwellers like shrimp, prawns, crayfish and lobsters.
 Because of the diversity of the decapods, the word "crab" is often used to describe animals that have a similar appearance but are not closely related (similar to the situation with eels).
 True crabs, belonging to the infraorder Brachyura (meaning "short-tailed" - because they lack the long tails of lobsters and prawns) - a family with almost 7 000 species!
 That means crabs have a greater species diversity than us mammals do.

 Crab fact: Crabs are found everywhere, from the Antarctic to the tropics - some crabs even live their whole lives on land!
 They range in size from the giant spider crab with a leg span of over 4m, to the pea crab which grows to only a few millimetres.

 One of the reasons crabs are rarely seen in the large exhibits at the Two Oceans Aquarium, except the occasional hidden gem in the Kelp Forest Exhibit, is that many fish specialise in hunting these bottom-dwelling crustaceans.
 For crabs to thrive at the Aquarium, we instead select unusual species that deserve their own special ecosystem, away from those pesky predators.
 Take a look at a few of the wonderful crabs in our care.